NVIDIA/nccl-tests/README.md

   * `-a,--average <0/1/2/3>` Report performance as an average across all ranks (MPI=1 only). <0=Rank0,1=Avg,2=Min,3=Max>.
 Default : 1.
 * Test operation
   * `-p,--parallel_init <0/1>` use threads to initialize NCCL in parallel.
 Default : 0.
-  * `-c,--check <0/1>` check correctness of results.
+  * `-c,--check <check iteration count>` perform count iterations, checking correctness of results on each iteration.
 This can be quite slow on large numbers of GPUs.
 Default : 1.
   * `-z,--blocking <0/1>` Make NCCL collective blocking, i.e. have CPUs wait and sync after each collective.
 Default : 0.
   * `-G,--cudagraph <num graph launches>` Capture iterations as a CUDA graph and then replay specified number of times.
 Default : 0.